8 Unique RV Parks Every Camper Should Visit

 Turpentine Creek Wildlife Refuge in Eureka Springs, Arkansas has a small RV park with water and electric hookups.
 This unique RV park is located at a wildlife refuge that rescues exotic cats.

-The refuge is home to tigers, leopards, bobcats, bears and several other larger animals.
-The RV park is part of their non-profit organization, so all proceeds from your stay will go to supporting the refuge.
+The refuge is home to tigers, leopards, bobcats, bears, and other larger animals.
+The RV park is part of their non-profit organization, so all proceeds from your stay will support the refuge.

 Turpentine Creek offers daily walking and trolley tours to view and learn about the animals they have rescued.